govau/content-guide/_content-structure/bullet-point-lists.md

 ### Numbered (ordered) lists

-**REVIEW THIS: Only use a numbered list for ordered steps or to show priority.**
+Only use a numbered list for ordered steps or to show priority.

 {% include guide_example.liquid
   title = "numbered list"